mre/endler.dev/content/2021/first-business/index.md

 - 💪 Solves a real problem.
 - 🥱 It's boring, so people might pay for not having to do it themselves.
 - ⚡️ No time wasted on design or infrastructure.
 It's the ultimate MVP.
 - 🐢 Low tech: no programming required.
+You can start with [Notion](https://notion.so) + [Super.so](https://super.so).
 - 🐜 Niche market: if an established service existed, you'd use it.
   BigCorp ain't gonna eat your lunch.
 - 🚀 You spend less time building and more time talking to potential customers.